cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

   latency.
 - The mempool will be able to offer Quality of Service guarantees, which does not exist in the current implementation.
-- Lanes will preserve the "FIFO ordering of transactions" property within the same class (with a best effort approach, as the current implementation).
 - Applications that are unaware of this feature, and therefore not classifying transactions in `CheckTX` will observe the same behavior from the mempool as the current implementation.

 ### Negative

-- The total FIFO ordering of transaction dissemination and block creation may be broken when multiple lanes are used.
+- The best-effort FIFO ordering that currently applies to all transactions may be broken when using multiple lanes, which will apply FIFO ordering per lane.
 Since FIFO ordering is important within the same class of transactions, we expect this will not be a real problem.
 - Increased complexity in the logic of `CheckTx` (ante handlers) in order to classify transactions, with a possibility of introducing bugs in the classification logic.

 ### Neutral

 - Lanes are optional.
 Current applications do not need to make any change to their code.
 Future applications will not be forced to use the lanes feature.
+- Lanes will preserve the "FIFO ordering of transactions" property within the same class (with a best effort approach, as the current implementation).
-- The proposed prioritization logic (WRR) for the dissemination algorithm is fair, so low-priority transactions will not get stuck in the mempool for long periods of time.
+- The proposed prioritization algorithm (WRR) for transaction dissemination and block creation is fair, so low-priority transactions will not get stuck in the mempool for long periods of time, and will get included in blocks proportionally to their priorities.

 ## References